-Analysis: During the exercise, there were essentially zero ICS-214 forms sent, which was surprising.
+Analysis: During the exercise, inject events and forms were well-handled, while there were essentially zero ICS-214 forms sent, which was surprising.
 Strike teams were not submitting requested Activity Reports and the FARPOC was not submitting either.
 These forms can be submitted by a plethora of techniques, such as